pkumar2991/java8/Collection/Set/NavigableSet.md

 ## Methods And Description

-- *ceiling* - Returns the last element in this set **greater than or equal** to the given element, or null if there is no such element.
+- *ceiling* - Returns the least element in this set **greater than or equal** to the given element, or null if there is no such element.

 ```java
 NavigableSet<Integer> ns = new TreeSet<>(); // ascending order